jplone/AR-Framework/README.md

 Alternatively, we have handled a lot of the niggles with permission and OpenGL context handling in our framework, so you can just simply add our ARFragment to your activity to get started:

+Here's a sample code on how to create a new instance of the Fragment and add it to your Activity:
 ```java
   // setting up fragment
   FragmentTransaction ft = getFragmentManager().beginTransaction();